 As I penciled down a list, I realized all the ways people had already made room for me:

-Here is my forgiveness—I know what a gift is to be forgiven.
+Here is my forgiveness; I know what a gift it is to be forgiven.

-Even more extravagantly than the hospitality offered to me by others is that offered by the Father Himself:
+Even more extravagant than the hospitality offered to me by others is that offered by the Father Himself:

-I was an orphan—He called me His daughter (John 1:12).
+I was an orphan; He calls me His daughter (John 1:12).